-With that in mind, we've pulled together a handful of great tips from self builders, builders, designers and architects to help you reduce the cost of your extension in 2022.
+To give you the best possible start, we've pulled together a selection of great tips from builders, designers, architects and self builders to help you reduce the cost of your extension in 2024.

-Keeping your layout simple, and the size reasonable, can save you a lot money on an extension, especially when it comes to structural costs as sometimes these costs can increase disproportionately as the size of the new structure increases.
+Keeping your layout simple – and the size of your extension reasonable – can save you a lot money on an extension, especially when it comes to structural costs as sometimes these costs can increase disproportionately as the size of the new structure increases.
 Lean-to extensions are a good example of keeping things simple.

-You also need to consider how you're going to open up the rest of the house to the new addition — and this often makes it necessary to knock down internal (and sometimes external) walls.
+When adding an extension, you need to think about how you're going to open up the rest of the house to the new addition — and this often makes it necessary to knock down internal (and sometimes external) walls.
 Consider which of these layout changes are absolutely necessary.

-"Structural alterations to the existing property, such as knocking down walls, is going to add a lot of labour and cost to the build," says Chris Carroll of All in One Design and Build Studio (opens in new tab).
+"Structural alterations to the existing property, such as knocking down walls, is going to add a lot of labour and cost to the build," says Chris Carroll of All in One Design and Build Studio.
 "If you can design your extension so that it uses the existing doorway into the garden to be the new doorway into your kitchen extension, you'll make huge savings on the costs of structural steels."
 This is a good point to bear in mind for those looking for rear extension ideas.

 The build system you opt for will have more have an impact on your costs that just material prices.
 You need to make sure you find someone with the right experience for your build and the system you've chosen to use.
 If you require a specialist, this will undoubtedly drive up the cost, and if you don't hire one, it may cost you more in the long run rectifying the resulting issues.

 However, the cost efficiency of a brick and block build is hard to beat, especially for an extension.
 When we talk about alternative methods of construction such as structural insulated panels and ICF, it's important to look holistically at how they may have more upfront expense, but result in less time on site.
 Yet, this is more widely the case on larger projects where the economies of scale work out in your favour, so choosing these methods for an extension is going to widen the gap between the costs of each system.